sebbu2/pastes_index_backup/README.md

 clean.php removes duplicates (pastes that have been replaced to contain more chapters)

+clean2.php removes pastes from novels in the urls but not in the urls

+novels3.php lists novels not in the urls

 no_eq.php in case of keeping both htm and gz, removes orphaned files

 ren.php renames folders according to current rules (if they have changed in qu2/qu_or2)